 Rather than searching, hoping you find the right person and handing over the reins, a better solution is to identify the things that are your responsibility and craft a plan to train others to take them on so you can delegate as much as possible.

 It may take a year or two to develop the team and structure that allows you as owner to step into a part-time, strategic leadership role.
-And if there are other individuals that the business is reliant on, you should build redundancy into those roles as well.
+And if there are other individuals the business relies on, you should build redundancy into those roles as well.
 You’ll end up working less and making more in the long run.

-This is succession planning — and there are very few things you can do that will add greater value to your business.
+This is succession planning — and there are very few things you can do to add greater value to your business.